 Hampton Family Builds a Future Thanks to Habitat for Humanity Home

-From making snow angels to tossing water balloons, from picking paint colors to updating shutters, from basketball in the driveway to milestone celebrations in the backyard, Cordella Clay loves calling the two-story, three bedroom house on Hampton’s Ellington Avenue home.
+From making snow angels to tossing water balloons, from picking paint colors to updating shutters, from basketball in the driveway to milestone celebrations in the backyard, Cordella loves calling the two-story, three bedroom house on Hampton’s Ellington Avenue home.

 When she moved into the Habitat for Humanity Peninsula and Greater Williamsburg home 13 years ago, her children, LeBron and Semoni were youngsters.
 Today, Semoni is a college junior, and LeBron has a semester of college completed.
 Cordella works a better job.